 Toronto is a hotbed for the security industry.
 When you think about how many different companies and properties there are in Toronto/GTA that need a team of trained people to keep everything safe (especially after the attacks on Parliament Hill and attempted attacks on VIA Rail), it becomes obvious.

-Unarmed security guard training in Toronto (and all of Ontario) involves a 40-hour training course (including certification in Emergency First Aid/CPR), which you must first complete the security guard classes and then pass a written exam before applying for a licence.
+Unarmed security guard training in Toronto (and all of Ontario) involves a 40-hour training course (including certification in Emergency First Aid/CPR), which you must first complete the security guard training classes and then pass a written exam before applying for a licence.
 These steps must be completed before you can become employed.

 To be licensed in the province of Ontario you must meet the following requirements:

 - the person has a clean criminal record,